yashika0998/git-learning/README.md

     Ex : for making heading 4 ,write (#### heading 4)

-  + TO MAKE THE LINE A NEW SETENCE PRESS ENTER TWO TIMES.
+  + To make a line new sentence press **ENTER** two times.
   + To make bullets you can use sign (plus(+),minus(-),astrick) with a space before sentence.

     plus sign recommended.

   + Put two spaces in front of hypen to indent the text.
 Ex :

     -indented
       1. If you put the number it will give you capital case or lower case.

-     this whole in this point is what we call a list
+     This whole in this point is what we call a list.
   + Now if we want to add a link in our repo, it can be done in two ways :
     1. [text/description](0)  , text followed by paranthesis .
 Ex: